mobxjs/mobx-state-tree/README.md

 ### Should all state of my app be stored in `mobx-state-tree`?
 No, or, not necessarily.
 An application can use both state trees and vanilla MobX observables at the same time.
 State trees are primarily designed to store your domain data, as this kind of state is often distributed and not very local.
-For, for example, local component state, vanilla MobX observables might often be simpler to use.
+For local component state, for example, vanilla MobX observables might often be simpler to use.

 ### TypeScript & MST

-TypeScript support is best effort, as not all patterns can be expressed in TypeScript.
-But except for assigning snapshots to properties we got pretty close!
-As MST uses the latest fancy typescript features it is recommended to use TypeScript 2.3 or higher, with `noImplicitThis` and `strictNullChecks` enabled.
+TypeScript support is best-effort, as not all patterns can be expressed in TypeScript.
+But except for assigning snapshots to properties we get pretty close!
+As MST uses the latest fancy Typescript features it is recommended to use TypeScript 2.3 or higher, with `noImplicitThis` and `strictNullChecks` enabled.

-When using models, you write interface along with its property types that will be used to perform type checks at runtime.
+When using models, you write an interface, along with its property types, that will be used to perform type checks at runtime.
 What about compile time?
-You can use TypeScript interfaces indeed to perform those checks, but that would require writing again all the properties and their actions!
+You can use TypeScript interfaces to perform those checks, but that would require writing again all the properties and their actions!

-Good news?
+Good news!
 You don't need to write it twice!
-Using the `typeof` operator of TypeScript over the `.Type` property of a MST Type, will result in a valid TypeScript Type!
+Using the `typeof` operator of TypeScript over the `.Type` property of a MST Type will result in a valid TypeScript Type!

 ```typescript
 const Todo = types.model({